freeradical13/freeradical13.github.io/index.md

 C<sub>4</sub> plants use [bundle-sheath cells][] to perform C<sub>4</sub> Carbon fixation.

 Plants in arid conditions are called [xerophytes][] and use [Crassulacean Acid Metabolism][] (CAM) in which stomata open during the night and fix Carbon into vacuoles which are used during the day in the Calvin Cycle.

+##### Plant Hormones

+Under conditions of little water (e.g. drought), [Abscisic Acid][] (ABA) is produced by roots and leaves to signal guard cells to close stomata to reduce transpiration.

+[Auxin][] stimulates stem elongation.

+[Cytokinins][] (usually made of Adenine) stimulate cell division and differentiation in shoots and roots.

+[Gibberellins][] stimulate stem elongation, fruit growth and seed germination.

+[Ethylene][] promotes ripening of fruits and a response to stress to strengthen the stem and/or grow horizontally to avoid obstacles.

+[Brassinosteroids][] promot cell expansion and division in shoots.

+[Jasmonates][] regulate fruit ripening, floral development, and more.

+[Strigolactones][] promote seed germination.

 #### Cell Communication